JaumeCode/JaumeCode/README.md

 ![JaumeCode Banner](banner_portada.png)

-# 👋 ¡Hola!
-Soy Jaume Vanacloig ,conocido por JaumeCode
+# 👋 Hi!
+I'm Jaume Vanacloig, also known as JaumeCode

-💻 Estudiante de **Desarrollo de Aplicaciones Web (DAW)**
+💻 DAW (Web Application Development) student
-🔧 Grado medio en **Sistemas Microinformáticos y Redes**
+🔧 Intermediate degree in Microcomputer Systems and Networks
-🚀 Apasionado por la **programación, la inteligencia artificial y la tecnología**
+🚀 Passionate about programming, artificial intelligence, and technology

 ---

-### 🧠 Tecnologías que uso
+### 🧠 Technologies I use
 - HTML, CSS, JavaScript
 - Python, SQL
 - Git, Figma
-- Aprendiendo Herramientas de diseño y Frameworks
+- Currently learning design tools and frameworks

 ---

-### 📂 Proyectos destacados
+### 📂 Featured projects
-- 🌤️ *Aplicacion del tiempo interactiva*
+- 🌤️ Interactive weather application
-- 🎰 *Casino en python*
+- 🎰 Casino in Python
-- 🏧*App de cajero*
+- 🏧 ATM application

 ---

-### 📫 Cómo contactarme
+### 📫 How to reach me
 - 💼 Portfolio
 - 📧 vanacloigjaume@gmail.com

 ---

-⭐ *“Cada línea de código es una oportunidad para aprender algo nuevo.”*
+⭐ *“Every line of code is an opportunity to learn something new.”*